 Compare the fix with the EP and if there is a significant discrepancy, double-check by using another source of information.

 A unique skill and experience is required to effectively use radar, as radar reflections from coastlines can be confusing.
 Accurate identification of objects on the screen can be difficult when separating [ clutter ] created from rough sea making reflections from buoys hard to identify.

-The best radar fixes use the distance of two or preferably three objects which are then [ plotted ] as curved position lines using a pair of compasses.
+The best postion radar fixes use the distance of two or preferably three objects which are then [ plotted ] as curved position lines using a pair of compasses.
 Where the position lines intersect is the boat's fixed position.
-The cocked hat size, signals the accuracy of the radar fixes.
+The cocked hat size plot, signals the accuracy of postion radar fixes.